Guidonian Hand

 If the vocal quality was more robust than previously imagined, the execution of ornamentation may have been as well.
 The Solesmes tradition has typically interpreted neumes such as the quilisma and oriscus as light, passing nuances or subtle preparations for the following note.
 However, the theoretical evidence points toward a much more explicit and perhaps percussive execution.

 The Quilisma (often associated with the vox tremula) is described by Aurelian of Réôme (c.
 850) as a "tremulous and rising sound".
-While Solesmes theorists have argued that "tremulous" implies a timid lightness (and therefore more likely to be sung as portamento or glissando), Aribo (c.
+While Solesmes theorists have argued that "tremulous" can be interpreted as "timid", i.e. a lightness and therefore more likely to be sung as a glissando, Aribo (c.
 1070) explicitly links the tremula to a fluctuation of pitch or intensity, stating that "the same notes are produced with alternating strong and weak pulses of the voice, as if trembling" (quasi tremendo).
-This supports the view that the quilisma functioned as something a trill or a distinct vocal undulation rather than a mere portamento.
-Even the instructions of the 1908 Vatican Gradual (the current “official” rhythm) give the direction to sing the quilisma in this manner.
+This supports the view that the quilisma functioned as something a trill or a distinct vocal undulation rather than a mere glissando.
+Even the instructions of the 1908 Vatican Gradual (the current “official” rhythm) give the direction to sing the quilisma as a shaking note.

-Furthermore, the thirteenth-century treatise of the Dominican priest Jerome of Moravia provides a detailed taxonomy of ornaments, including the flos harmonicus (a rapid vibration or trill) and the reverberatio, which implies a repercussive or striking quality (two centuries earlier, Aribo described singing the bi/tristrophae as a repercussion of sounds, "like the swift beating of a hand").
+Furthermore, the thirteenth-century treatise of the Dominican priest Jerome of Moravia provides a detailed list of ornaments, including the flos harmonicus (a rapid vibration or trill) and the reverberatio, which implies a repercussive or striking quality.
+Two centuries earlier, Aribo described singing the bi/tristrophae as a repercussion of sounds, "like the swift beating of a hand."
 But because Jerome and Odington wrote nearly 300 years after the original rhythm began to decline, their descriptions of certain specific vocal ornamentations could be interpreted as novelties, sprung from the nascent figured music and polyphony then developing.
 Others may view their descriptions as a continuity of a vocal technique that was likely even more prevalent in the oral tradition of the Golden Age before the full fossilization of the repertoire into equalist notation.
+One will never know for sure.

 Synthesis

-Therefore, a reconstruction of the "authentic" performance practice (as much as is possible) must go beyond the simple debate of proportional vs. free rhythm and melodic restitutions.
+It is my opinion that a reconstruction of the "authentic" performance practice (as much as is possible) must go beyond the simple debate of rhythm and melodic restitutions.
 We must also consider the possibility that the chant of the ninth and tenth centuries was characterized by a vox virilis—a resonant, projective voice capable of "violent" ornamentation (violentus motus), a vox vinnola - a supple and agile voice not necessarily at odds with a vox virilis; distinct repercussions and, possibly, measurable rhythmic proportions.
-If we strip the chant of these corporeal elements in favor of a disembodied "spiritual" smoothness, we may well be creating a modern aesthetic object that, while beautiful in its own right, fails to capture the vigorous reality of the medieval cantor.
+If we strip the chant of these corporeal elements in favor of a disembodied "spiritual" smoothness, we may well be creating a modern aesthetic object which, while beautiful in its own right, fails to capture the vigorous reality of the medieval cantor.
 The ancient desert fathers and the entire monastic tradition have always held a strong affinity to praying not just with the mind and voice, but with the whole body.

 Conclusion

 If the medieval performance practice was indeed proportional, then Cardine’s Semiology is necessarily flawed because it is based on the premise of rhythm derived from the text.
-If, however, the treatises were pedagogical abstractions relying on classical vocabulary to describe a fluid practice, then the strict reconstruction of 2:1 ratios is a modern understanding and imposition of mathematical order on a practice that was understood more freely.
+If, however, the authors of the treatises perceived the rhythm of solemn speech as long and short and described them using the language of the times (mathematical proportions of 2:1, consistent with the education of the trivium and quadrivium), then the reconstruction of 2:1 ratios in a strict, metronomical fashion is a modern understanding and imposition of mathematical order on a practice that was understood more freely.
 (As an extra note, there is also an additional, in-between theory often referred to as the “Semi-Proportionalist” advocated by figures like Dirk Van Kampen)

 In my own opinion, I currently believe that the medieval treatises and the oratorical rhythm of semiology can be understood in harmony with each other.
-If I were to describe what, in my mind, exemplifies the combination of these two and reflects what seems more likely to be 9th century performance practice- since I have not yet made any recordings reflecting this practice, though I do intend to - I might describe it as a combination of the following (generally speaking):
+I have not yet made any recordings reflecting this practice, though I do intend to.
+If I were to describe what, in my mind, exemplifies the happy marriage of these two, reflecting what seems more likely to be 9th century performance practice - I might describe it as a combination of the following (generally speaking):

-A subtle, general evenness of the flow of the text which would agree with the “nuanced” interpretation of shorts as short and longs as long.
-This would not necessarily detract from well observed accentuation and phrasing of the text.
+1. A general, yet flexible evenness of the flow of the text while respecting the accentuation and phrasing of the text would agree with the “nuanced” interpretation of shorts as short and longs as long.
+The following recording is an approximation of this (considering only the general evenness and the possibility of adjusting the tempo): Ant.
+Zelus domus tuae

-Semiology of Dom Cardine and Modality of Dom Jean Claire/Alberto Turco (with some modifications).
-In other words, greater attention to which notes are long and which are not, which notes are structural vs ornamental and hence which are to have greater emphasis, etc.
+1. Semiology of Dom Cardine and Modality of Dom Jean Claire/Alberto Turco (with some modifications).
+In other words, greater attention to which notes are long and which are not, which notes are structural vs passing tones and hence which are to have greater emphasis, etc.

-Virile vocal qualities (for men), something along the lines of Ensemble Organum or Les Chantres du Thoronet (not their rhythm or excessive ornamentation).
+2. Virile vocal qualities (for men), something along the lines of Ensemble Organum, Les Chantres du Thoronet (not their rhythm or excessive ornamentation) or various Eastern rite singers.

 Introit: Resurrrexi Ensemble Organum